climbingdaily/SMPL-Scene-Viewer/README.md

 The codebase is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
 You must attribute the work in the manner specified by the authors, you may not use this work for commercial purposes and if you alter, transform, or build upon this work, you may distribute the resulting work only under the same license.

 ## Contact
-If you have any questions or comments about the project, please contact me at yudidai@stu.xmu.edu.com.
+If you have any questions or comments about the project, please create an issue.

 ## Acknowledgments
 We would like to thank the following individuals for their contributions to this project: